 An extra layer here now that I’ve got to stay on my toes…but how to make sure the kids are safe.
 My kids have experience only with Mine Craft.
 Nothing else.
 And that Mine Craft is actually a private server I monitor pretty close.
 I recently listened to a lecture from the state police on online crime.
 It was not surprising, as I stay pretty aware of the current trends, but just reaffirmed the steps I take and the services my router and ad blocker hide.

 Many of the trendy apps today are also top hangouts for child predators.
 Snapchat in particular is a troublesome app, especially for law enforcement because of the nature of the messages on that platform.
 Apps like FB, TikTok, and even Reddit are usually stepping stone apps to Snapchat, as predators will try to lure children to Snapchat from other apps that have persistent messages.
-Additionally, many of these apps are less than cooperative with law enforcement in the course of an investigation, so in the event of an actual crime the course of action is often limited.
+Additionally, the controlling parties that own these apps are less than cooperative with law enforcement in the course of an investigation, so in the event of an actual crime the course of action is often limited, and according to a law enforcement officer I talked with if the guilty party is in a foreign country the crime will often go unpunished even if the app owners cooperate.

 Proactively block anything you have issues with or just don’t recognize.
 Most routers, especially those with Xfinity, can block ads and services.
 If you’re not sure, ask me.
 I’ll help you figure it out.
 I actively block almost all apps and services that are not necessary for network functionality and have any device the kids use on a separate network that has strict permissions and time limits.
 There are also several apps out there that help monitor and control screen time and activity; that being said, the best results start at the home with set limits and respect.
 Tech only goes so far, faith, values, and family fill out the rest.